 Website

-We will build our website using Wix, which provides an intuitive platform for non-developers and allows us to maintain a user-friendly interface.
-In addition, we will consider Shopify or Squarespace for e-commerce capabilities if we decide to sell educational materials online.
-Our website will showcase our courses, instructors, and provide resources to assist our learners in their educational process.
+We will build our website using Wix, which gives non-developers an easy platform and a friendly interface to manage.
+We will also consider Shopify or Squarespace for e-commerce if we decide to sell educational materials online.
+Our website will show our courses and instructors and provide resources that help learners through their studies.

 Marketing Details

-Our marketing strategy will integrate digital marketing techniques, ensuring we reach our target audience effectively.
-We will use Semrush for search engine optimization to enhance our online visibility and implement HubSpot for targeted email campaigns to engage potential learners.
-Additionally, we will use TikTok ads to capture the attention of younger demographics interested in skill development.
+Our marketing strategy combines digital channels so we reach our target audience effectively.
+We will use Semrush for search engine optimization to improve our visibility and HubSpot for targeted email campaigns to engage potential learners.
+We will also use TikTok ads to reach younger people interested in building new skills.

 Industry Trends